How to Make a Documentary: Step-by-Step Guide

 8. Close Your Documentary on an Expansive Note

 The bus we used on the Bandit Tour, as well as the airstream and the Trans Am, are all packed away in storage now.
 Dreamforce is over.
 The team has returned to everyday work.
 What are we left with?
 Just the residual feelings of knowing that in our ultra-busy modern lives, a group of us took a week away to volunteer and really sit with the idea that we can all make time to give back if we want to.
-And by giving back, we learn about all the amazing people doing incredible, heartfelt work every day, and we grow closer to those around us.
+And by giving back, we learn about all the amazing people doing incredible, heartfelt work every day and grow closer to those around us.

 I’m grateful to have been invited.
 I won’t forget the Bandit Tour, and I hope others learn about it and choose not to forget either.
 I hope people are inspired and sign up to become bandits.
 And if this documentary does anything, I hope it spreads that message.